 “There was such skepticism, and rightly so.
 It’s like doing ‘Godfather 20.’ – I get it.

 “The core audience had grown up and was gone.
 I said it’s not about boxing — it’s about grief and loss.
 He finally lost his love, which is the end of the equation for him.

-On being fired by his management team and agency before Rocky VI when his career was plummeting, Stallone added: “I understand it now being on that side of the desk.
+On being fired by his management team and agency before Rocky VI when his career plummeted, Stallone added: “I understand it now being on that side of the desk.
 They couldn’t do anything for me.
 They couldn’t get traction.

-“It sat on the shelf for two years, and so that was kind of the beginning of Stallone is (over).”
+“It sat on the shelf for two years, and that was kind of the beginning of Stallone is [over].”

 Further rumors that ‘Rocky VII’ was in Stallone’s thoughts were confirmed in late 2019.
 However, Covid hit, and those plans went on the shelf.